bulkan/blog/content/mockery_to_mock_modules_in_nodejs.md

     module.exports = getProfile;

-To unit test the `getProfile` function we will need to mock out `request` that is being `require`d by the module that `getProfile` is defined in.
+Its not that big of a change.
+To unit test the `getProfile` function we will need to mock out `request` module that is being imported by the module that `getProfile` is defined in.
+This where [mockery](https://github.com/mfncooper/mockery) comes in.
+It allows us to change what gets returned when a module is imported.

-To mock out  modules function we will use [mockery](https://github.com/mfncooper/mockery) here is the code assuming the above code is in a file named `gh.js`.
+Here is a mocha test case using mockery.
+This assumes that the above code is in a file named `gh.js`.

     var request = require('request')
       , sinon = require('sinon')